thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 went to hell, where He won the victory.
 On His exit back to heaven; He preached to the people in Paradise to let them choose ([1 Pet 3:19](https://www.biblegateway.com/passage/?search=1%20Pet%203%3A19&version=NKJV)) and took those that accepted the truth to heaven [Eph 4:8-10](https://www.biblegateway.com/passage/?search=Ephesians%204%3A8-10&version=NLT).
-It says, *"When he ascended to the heights, He led a crowd of captives, and gave gifts to His people."*. **Clearly, showing that God is a good just God who is also merciful - He sent Jesus for us because He loved us.**
+It says, *"When he ascended to the heights, He led a crowd of captives and gave gifts to His people."*. **Clearly, showing that God is a good just God who is also merciful - He sent Jesus for us because He loved us.**

 ## The Urgency of the Great Commission